-Background 1 Committee Composition 2 Affordable Housing Incentives 3 Evaluation and Recommendations 3 1.
-The expedited processing of approvals of development orders or permits for affordable housing is expedited to a greater degree than other projects, as provided in s.
-163.3177(6)(f()3 3 2.
+Background 1 Committee Composition 2 Affordable Housing Incentives Evaluation and Recommendations 3 1.
+The expedited processing of approvals of development orders or permits for affordable housing is expedited to a greater degree 3 2.
 All allowable fee waivers provided for the development of affordable housing 5 3.
 The allowance of flexibility in densities for affordable housing 6 4.
 The reservation of infrastructure capacity for housing for very-low-income persons, low-income persons, and moderate-income persons 7 5.
 Affordable accessory residential units 7 6.
-The reduction of parking and setback requirements for affordable housing 7.
-The allowance of flexible lot configurations, including zero-lot-line 8 configurations for affordable housing 9 8.
-The modification of street requirements for affordable housing 9 provisions that increase the cost of housing 9 suitable for affordable housing 10 11.
-The support of development near transportation hubs and major 10 employment centers and mixed-use developments 11 12.
-Flexible zoning 12 Implementation 13
+The reduction of parking and setback requirements for affordable housing 8 7.
+The allowance of flexible lot configurations, including zero-lot-line configurations for affordable housing 8 8.
+The modification of street requirements for affordable housing 9 9.
+The establishment of a process by which a local government considers, before adoption, policies, procedures, ordinances, regulations, or plan provisions that increase the cost of housing 10 10.
+The preparation of a printed inventory of locally owned public lands suitable for affordable housing 10 11.
+The support of development near transportation hubs and major employment centers and mixed-use developments 12 12.
+Flexible zoning 13 Implementation 14

-Affordable Housing Advisory Committee Report to Palm Beach County Board of County Commissioners SHIP Affordable Housing Incentive Strategies
+Affordable Housing Advisory Committee

+Report to Palm Beach County Board of County Commissioners SHIP Affordable Housing Incentive Strategies